vdhamer/Photo-Club-Hub/.github/README.md

 #### Comparison to SQL transactions

 </summary>
-Core Data’s `ManagedObjectContext` can be seen as a counterpart to SQL transactions.<P>
+A Core Data `NSManagedObjectContext` can be seen as a counterpart to an SQL transactions.<P>

 - create thread.
-OS/language feature.
+An OS/language feature.
   - start transaction.
-SQL feature.
+An SQL feature.
-    - perform SQL operations from within thread (implicitly in the context of this transaction)
+    - perform SQL operations from within a thread.
+This is implicitly within the transaction context.
+An SQL feature.
     - end transaction (commit or rollback).
 SQL feature.
-  - can start a next transaction (begin transaction > operations > commit transaction)
+  - optionally start a next transaction (begin transaction > SQL operations > commit transaction)
 - end thread.
-OS/language feature.</P>
+An OS/language feature.</P>

 </details></ul>
 </details></ul>